Late termination of pregnancy: United States

-Reasons for late terminations of pregnancy include when a pregnant woman's health is at risk or when lethal fetal abnormalities have been detected.
+Reasons for late terminations of pregnancy include when a pregnant woman's health is at risk, when lethal fetal abnormalities have been detected, or when barriers to receiving abortion cause delays.

-A 2013 study found, after excluding abortion "on grounds of fetal anomaly or life endangerment", that women seeking late abortions "fit at least one of five profiles: They were raising children alone, were depressed or using illicit substances, were in conflict with a male partner or experiencing domestic violence, had trouble deciding and then had access problems, or were young and nulliparous".
+A 2013 study found, after excluding abortion "on grounds of fetal anomaly or life endangerment", that women seeking abortions between 20-28 weeks "fit at least one of five profiles: They were raising children alone, were depressed or using illicit substances, were in conflict with a male partner or experiencing domestic violence, had trouble deciding and then had access problems, or were young and nulliparous".
 The study concluded that "bans on abortion after 20 weeks will disproportionately affect young women and women with limited financial resources".

 England and Wales

 The NHS records the reasons given for abortions at all stages of development.
 In 2015, 2,877 abortions were performed at 20 weeks or above, and only 230 of these at or beyond 24 weeks gestation.
 Of all abortions at 20 weeks or above, 23 (0.8%) were performed to save the life of the pregnant woman, 1,801 (63%) were performed for mental or physical health reasons, and 1046 (36%) were performed because of fetal abnormalities.